-Example: Solara Industries is a local business interested in supporting a candidate running for office in Council District 4.
+Example: Solara Industries is a local business interested in supporting a candidate running to fill the Mayoral vacancy.
 It spends \$1,500 of its own money on a billboard urging people to vote for that candidate.
 It has become an independent expenditure committee.